sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-flightradar24.md

 #### UAT key and configuration (USA only, requires 2nd SDR and dump978 container already configured)

-Get a separate sharing key for UAT as described [here](https://github.com/sdr-enthusiasts/docker-flightradar24?tab=readme-ov-file#uat-configuration-usa-only):
+Get a separate sharing key for UAT as described in the [UAT configuration instructions](https://github.com/sdr-enthusiasts/docker-flightradar24?tab=readme-ov-file#uat-configuration-usa-only):

 Copy the UAT sharing key you are given, and add the following line to your `.env` file: